AlexanderVlDubinin/project_cowork_api/README.md

 - DTOs have been developed for incoming booking parameters and end-to-end list filters.

 ### 🧪 Stage 4: Testing the Kernel (PHPUnit 13)
-- Unit tests for checking intersection mathematics in the `BookingManager'.
+- Unit tests for checking intersection mathematics in the `BookingManager`.
-- Unit tests for resource availability during coworking business hours (weekdays from 8 to 20).
+- Unit tests for resource availability during coworking business hours (weekdays from 08:00 to 20:00).
 - Integration test for race status and return of the `409 Conflict` status.
 - Full integration coverage of CRUD resources for the admin and lists for the client.
 - Integration tests for Booking (lists, creation, intersections, invalid parameters).